Services to the Poor and Underserved

 Since 2009, CPMC has partnered with North East Medical Services (NEMS), one of the largest health centers serving Asians in the U.S. CPMC provides free hospitalization and specialty care to HSF participants who are enrolled with NEMS as their medical home.
 Physicians at NEMS and CPMC work closely together to provide high-quality, timely care for these patients.
 Patients enrolled in HSF and who have chosen NEMS as their medical home are referred by a NEMS physician to receive care at CPMC if the services needed qualify for coverage.
 For more information on the NEMS medical home, please visit HSF's website Opens new window or contact NEMS Opens new windowdirectly.

 - Brown & Toland Medical Home

 Since 2010, CPMC has had an HSF partnership with Brown & Toland Medical Group (BTMG), one of the Bay Area's largest multispecialty medical groups.
 Through this partnership, CPMC provides comprehensive inpatient care to HSF participants who select Brown & Toland as their medical home.
 For more information on the Brown & Toland medical home, please visit HSF's website Opens new window or contact Brown & Toland Opens new window directly.

 Back to top

 Medi-Cal Programs at CPMC

-CPMC provides care to Medi-Cal recipients as a key component of their contribution to the city’s health safety net.
+CPMC provides care to Medi-Cal recipients as a key component of its contribution to the city’s health safety net.
 Though the Medi-Cal program reimburses hospitals for services provided to its members, the reimbursement falls short of the cost of care and CPMC covers the difference in cost.
 Federal and state agencies allow hospitals to report this difference in reimbursement as a “shortfall”.
 There are three different ways that patients can participate in Medi-Cal at CPMC.

 - Traditional Fee-For-Service Medi-Cal:

 CPMC is a participating Medi-Cal provider for Medi-Cal beneficiaries that obtain their coverage directly through the State of California.
 Please visit the Medi-Cal website Opens new window to determine if you are eligible for Medi-Cal benefits and for details on how to apply.

 - Managed Medi-Cal (NEMS):